The exact cook time can vary. Read below for our tips!

-Recipe Tips/Substitutions
+Recipe Tips

 Step by Step Instructions

-If you’re wondering how to make grilled cheese in air fryer and would like step-by-step photos, have a look at this section.
+If you’re wondering how to make grilled cheese in the air fryer and would like step-by-step photos, have a look at this section.
+Otherwise, you can skip to the recipe card below.

-With a butter knife, spread half of the mayo or soft butter on the outside of one piece of bread.
+Spread half of the mayo or soft butter on the outside of one piece of bread.
 Then spread the mayo or butter on the outside of the other piece of bread.

-Make sure to actually spread it on the side that will be the outside when assembling the grilled cheese later.
+Make sure to spread it on the side that will be the outside when assembling the grilled cheese later.

-Place one piece of bread (mayo/butter side down) into the air fryer and place the slices of cheese on top of the bread.
+Put one piece of bread (mayo/butter side down) in the air fryer and place the slices of cheese on top.
+The cheese should cover the bread but not overhang too much.

 Now place the other piece of bread (mayo/butter side up) on top of the cheese.